PromtEngineer/localGPT/README.md

 If you want to start from an empty database, delete the `index`.

 Note: When you run this for the first time, it will download take time as it has to download the embedding model.
 In the subseqeunt runs, no data will leave your local enviroment and can be run without internet connection.

-## ingesting your own custom dataset
-The current default file types are .txt, .pdf, .csv, and .xlsx, if you want to use any other file type, you will need to convert it to one of the default file types.